LibreShark/sharkdumps/pc-gameshark-v1.1.md

 Windows 95 and 98 ONLY!
 NT-based OSes (including 2000 and XP) are NOT supported.

+Requires DirectX 6.0, DirectX Media 6.0, and Intel Indeo codecs (all of which are bundled with the installer).

 ***⚠️ This version REQUIRES a DB-25 parallel port [copy-protection dongle](#copy-protection-dongle)!***

 [GameShark v3.0 for Windows](/pc-gameshark-v3.0.md) does ***not*** require a dongle.